mrc-ide/twinkle/README.md

 Each application has its own separate isolated library, though they do share a common instance of R (so practically probably have to track the same major R version).

 The `site.yml` file will describe the desired configuration, and we'll try and get the server into that state.
 When running, the shiny server runs in the container as the `shiny` user, who has read/write access to a volume containing the application, library and any persistent data that the application writes.

+For all but the most trivial cases a copy of [`vault`](https://vaultproject.io) is needed to hold secrets.
+Our setup is in the [`mrc-ide-vault`](https://github.com/mrc-ide/mrc-ide-vault) repository.
+Using vault means we can keep sensitive data out of the configuration.